openstack/designate/doc/source/rest/v2/zones.rst

 .. http:delete:: zones/(uuid:id)

     Deletes a zone with the specified zone ID.
+Deleting a zone is asynchronous.
+    Once pool manager has deleted the zone from all the pool targets, the zone is deleted from storage.

     **Example Request:**